Bishop The Right Rev. Jennifer Baskerville-Burrows

 The Rev. Jennifer Baskerville-Burrows was elected 11th Bishop of the Episcopal Diocese of Indianapolis on the second ballot on Friday, October 28, at Christ Church Cathedral Indianapolis.
 The election culminated a nearly two-year discernment and search process by the diocese at the 179th Diocesan Convention.
-The Right Reverend Catherine M. Waynick plans to retire in the Spring of 2017.
+She succeeds the Right Reverend Catherine M. Waynick who retired in April 2017.

 She was consecrated as the 11th bishop of the Episcopal Diocese of Indianapolis on April 29, 2017.

 Bishop Jennifer is from New York, ordained by the Diocese of Central New York, and a graduate of Smith College, Cornell University, and the Church Divinity School of the Pacific.
 She has expertise in historic preservation and a passion for issues including gun violence, social justice, and racial and class reconciliation.
 She also maintains a strong focus in guiding others through the practice of spiritual direction.